 “The program was unique in that it provided unparalleled access to leaders who are shaping public policy in our state and nation today.
 In a very short time, our class formed a strong camaraderie and professional relationships that I believe will last our lifetimes.” -Anna Bicanic Moeller, State Representative

 “I appreciate the care in selecting speakers and curriculum.
-It was Illinois government and politics on steroids.” -Genita C. Robinson, Executive Director, Lawyers-Lend-A-Hand to Youth
+It was Illinois government and politics on steroids.” -Genita C. Robinson, Former Executive Director, Lawyers-Lend-A-Hand to Youth

 Alexander Lerner (Chair)

 Government Policy Advisor, Dykema Law Offices

 Director, Hanson Professional Services and former Illinois Secretary of Transportation

 Former Chief of Staff, White House Office of Management and Budget

 Former State Senator and Chicago City Clerk